GAAP: Generally Accepted Accounting Principles

 Without GAAP, it would be much more difficult for lenders, investors, and other interested parties to know how a business is performing.

-Read on to learn more on what GAAP is, how it works, pros and cons of GAAP, the differences between GAAP and non-GAAP, and more.
+Read on to learn more about what GAAP is, how it works, pros and cons of GAAP, the differences between GAAP and non-GAAP, and more.

 Key Points

-• It provides a common set of accounting standards, ensuring consistency in financial reporting.
+• It provides a common set of accounting standards, helping to ensure consistency in financial reporting.

 • GAAP enhances the clarity and transparency of financial statements for investors and stakeholders.

-• It ensures that financial data is reported accurately, reducing the risk of errors or fraudulent reporting.
+• It helps ensure that financial data is reported accurately, reducing the risk of errors or fraudulent reporting.

-• GAAP has 10 fundamental principles that companies must follow.
+• GAAP has 10 fundamental principles that complying companies must follow.

 What Is GAAP?